Jonathan-Chia/portfolio/bayesian/google_meridian.md

 ## Differences

+Google Meridian

 Knowing their motivations is very important for understanding the potential weaknesses and strengths of their tools.
 For example, PyMC may not be motivated to provide a full-fledged solution, because they want you to hire them as consultants.
 Meanwhile, Google is very motivated to get their models to measure Search accurately, but may not be as motivated to account for nuances in other channels.
 For the most part though, we can trust that Meridian will be a good tool.
-If companies are improving marketing efficiency, they will spend more.
+If companies are improving marketing efficiency, they will spend more in advertising.